 \subsection{Extensions to MOBO with preferences}

-In many decision-making scenarios, exploring the entire Pareto front is unnecessary \citet{paria2020flexible, hakanen2017using}.
+In many decision-making scenarios, exploring the entire Pareto front is unnecessary \citep{paria2020flexible, hakanen2017using}.
 Instead, domain experts often define a Region of Interest (ROI), typically specified as a hyper-rectangle bounded by $f_{i}\in [a_i, b_i], i=1,\dots, m$.
 Our framework naturally incorporates these preferences by integrating the boundaries directly into the constraint set.

-A fundamental challenge in preference-based optimization is that the user-defined ROI is often misaligned with the true feasible space: it may be overly ambitious (completely beyond the true front) or overly conservative (dominated).
+In preference-based setting, the user-defined ROI is often misaligned with the true feasible space: it may be overly ambitious (completely beyond the true front) or overly conservative (dominated).
 To address this issue, we do not treat the ROI as a rigid binary target.
-Instead, we interpret the ROI as defining two distinct anchor constraints: the Lower Bounds (minimum acceptable criteria) and the Upper Bounds (ideal limits).
+Instead, we interpret the ROI as defining two distinct anchor constraints: the lower bounds (minimum acceptable criteria) and the upper bounds (ideal limits).
 We formulate the optimization problem to seek Pareto-optimal solutions that satisfy either of these boundary sets (\Cref{fig:roi}):

 This formulation ensures robustness: if the aspirational upper bounds are unreachable, the solver anchors to the lower bounds to recover the best valid trade-offs.
 Conversely, if the lower bounds are trivially satisfied, the upper bounds drive the search toward superior regions.